Southwest Airlines Redesign

 Body: Open Sans (neutral, readable, professional)

-This pairing felt natural and welcoming while providing readability and a sense of trust.
+This pairing feels natural and welcoming while providing readability and a sense of trust.

 Image: Typography studies and pairing tests